 To find the stairway, start at the north end of the parking lot, at the bridge crossing over Kelsey Creek’s tributary, Goff Creek.
 Take the trail at left and follow it up and over a small hill covered with conifers and make a left at the trail junction.
 Follow the trail’s sharp right and listen for the creek and the noisy kingfishers that patrol it.
 Take the trail over another bridge, this time over Kelsey Creek, and make a left and keep left to the timber stairs.

-continue on the Pipeline trail and loop back on the Lower Hillside Trail to get back to where you started.
+After these main stairs, continue on the Pipeline trail and loop back on the Lower Hillside trail to return to your starting point.
 All in all, this loop is less than a mile and adds 50 more steps to the stair count.

-Mercerdale Hillside Stairway, Mercer Island
+5. Mercerdale Hillside Stairway, Mercer Island

-321-step stairway skirts the upland forest along the north edge of Mercerdale Hillside and adjacent Mercerdale Park.
+Leafy and lovely, this 321-step stairway skirts the upland forest along the north edge of Mercerdale Hillside and adjacent Mercerdale Park.

-If you can coax your companions away from the delights of Mercerdale Playground (slides! skate dot!), follow the curving sidewalk deeper into the park.
+If you can coax your companions away from the delights of Mercerdale Park (slides! skate dot!), follow the curving sidewalk deeper into the park.
 Pass the native plant garden and continue to the plaza of Bicentennial Park (77th Avenue Southeast and Southeast 32nd Street).
 Here you can find restrooms and the trail to the Mercerdale Hillside stairway.

 A perfect place to train for future family hikes, Mercerdale Hillside’s north stairway will lead you to a wooded wonderland.
 For a longer hike, take one of the trails into the forest down slope.
 Eagles reportedly have a nest in a Doug fir on the south edge of the natural area.

-Eagles Landing Stairway, Burien
+6. Eagle Landing Stairway, Burien

 Risk trying to find parking in Eagles Landing’s dinky five-car parking lot, or begin your hike a little further up the hill at Lake Burien School Memorial Park (1620 S.W.
 149th St., Burien), which has restrooms and a nice playground.

 To find the stairs, take the park’s main trail past the eagle-viewing area and down through the understory thick with vine maple, hazelnut, Oregon grape and sword fern.
 Many of the hillside’s big-leaf maple are ageing out and are prone to disease and windfall.
 The trail comes to a Y-junction in a clearing where one such giant has recently been cut, take the fork uphill to the right.
 After you’ve crested the hill, you’ll see the beginning of the magnificent Eagles Landing stairway, which will take you all the way to the Sound.

-Take your binoculars for wildlife viewing.
-If you get hungry, try the sunshine-yellow Pair with: Taqueria La Estacion (14820 Ambaum Blvd.
+Pair with: Take your binoculars for wildlife viewing.
+If you get hungry, try the sunshine-yellow Taqueria La Estacion (14820 Ambaum Blvd.
 S.W., Burien) rumored to the best taqueria in the state.